 Control of Myrtle Spurge

-Myrtle spurge is invasive and keeping control of myrtle spurge important.
+Myrtle spurge is invasive and keeping control of myrtle spurge is important.
 It is made more difficult by the fact that myrtle spurge plants can grow from seeds or from bits of root.
-Once they find their way into the wild, the spurge out compete native plant communities.
+Once they find their way into the wild, spurge outcompetes native plant communities.
 Managing myrtle spurge weeds can allow native plants to survive and thrive.

-The key to control of myrtle spurge is to dig out the plants before they set seeds.
+The key to controlling myrtle spurge is to dig out the plants before they set seeds.
 Put on long sleeves and gloves, then dig and pull the plants from moist soil.
 Keep an eye on the area for some years after you pull out myrtle spurge plants.
-It is entirely possible that new plants will grow from remaining spurge root.
+It is entirely possible that new plants will grow from the remaining spurge root.